georgiee/coding-for-kids/slides.md

 ^ I'm 34 years old

-^ and I live in Munich workign for Sinnerschrader as a Principal Frontend Developer
+^ and I live in Munich working for Sinnerschrader as a Principal Frontend Developer

 ^ In my spare time I teach coding to kids